vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 The most interesting set of questions, I came across were Doomberg's 5 questions that this independently thinking industry research group shared on a podcast.
 There is also a paywalled article [Conducting Diligence](https://doomberg.substack.com/p/conducting-diligence).
 I don't have full access to the text as of now.

 1. Author Credibility: What is the reputation and history of the researchers and the institutions they are affiliated with?
   - Follow the money (Who benefits?):  Who funded it?
 Are researches biased, e.g. do their livelihoods, views, or identities tied to any of the results?
 For example, some research is funded by a for profit company, which they introduces goal-oriented bias into the research.
-(Try investing in a company and then tell me what it does to your views.)
-  - Disgruntled employee: Is this powered by resentment (Axe to grind).
+(Try investing in a company and then tell me what it does to your views.).
+Is this disgruntled employee powered by resentment (Axe to grind)?
   - Timing: Why was this published or surfaced now?
+Is current environment related to the results?
   - Outsider: Outsiders may shed new light, but with less authority on the subject.
 2. Publisher Credibility: Who published these results in their publication?
 What is history and reputation of this publisher?
-  - Who peer-reviewed or is it a self-published pre-print?
+  - Reviewers and Critics: Who peer-reviewed or is it a self-published pre-print?
+Was the peer reviewer familiar with the domain to judge the research?
-  - Who is further republishing it and what are their biases, intentions, and incentives?
+  - Republishers: Who is republishing the research and what are their biases, intentions, and incentives?
+  - Audience bias: Is there an existing bias in the audience that may have an effect?
 3. Scientific Process: At what stage is this research in the scientific process of validation and publishing?
   - How often are similar results invalid and retracted?
   - Burden of Evidence: What is the specific evidence for the claims?
 Are the comparisons valid?
+Or are there hidden effects?
 Is this Randomized double blind placebo control (RDBPC) trial?
-Or are there hidden effects?
   - Transparent: Is the process published and reliable?
 Are the numbers published and do they show reasonable statistical distribution?
+If you wanted to hide something, where it would you hide it?
 4. Scientific Context: What does existing research and the history of this field suggest about these findings?
+  - The idea: Is there clear main finding or an attempt to create confusion by adding unnecessary instead?
-  - Shoulders of giants: What previous research this paper cities and stands on?
-What are the unproven assumptions?
+  - Shoulders of giants: What previous research this paper cites and stands on?
+What the assumptions and were they proven?
   - Cross check: Is the explanation for the claims correct?
 How does it compare to similar related research?
+Are the existing trends and order of magnitude estimates matching the results?
 5. Future Expectations and Impact:
-  - How large are implications of the findings?
+  - How large is the impact of the finding?
+Extraordinary claims require extraordinary proof.
   - When and how will these results be reproduced (replicated)?
+What industries are interested in applying this?
+  - What are the risks, unknowns, and hidden problems that may invalidate the results or the impact?

 ## Other tests